knightsUCF/SpaceGame/architecture/architecture.md

 There will be of course a few errors that we will find what we are missing through experimentation, but with a solid clean core we don't have any problems.

+But do this until we get the codebase ready to go, including Game.cs, with the rest of the stuff we have to pull out.

+So let's get to BGScroller, last since we don't know what this is.

+What we have left on the list to pull out:

+BGScroller

+EvasiveManeuver (check if this is done)

+GameController (Game.cs -> have to rework some of the code here)

+Mover -> this will probably go into the Ship folder of Space Object

 # 10 / 7 / 19